samhh/tshm/README.md

 # tshm

-A WIP parser for TypeScript declarations that seeks to output HM-style type signatures.
+A parser and formatter for TypeScript declarations that outputs HM-style type signatures.

 Example usage: